DLibatique/ars_ovidiana/guidelines.md

 * p**U**nctuation

 ##### 2: minor part of speech OR punctuation
 * Some tags in this slot can attach only to certain parts of speech.
-Determine the tag in slot 1 (major part of speech) based on the description of the tag. e.g., a possessive pronoun's first two slots will read PS.
-A demonstrative adjective's first two slots will read AD.
+Determine the tag in slot 1 (major part of speech) based on the description of the tag. e.g., a possessive pronoun's first two slots will read `PS`.
+A demonstrative adjective's first two slots will read `AD`.
 * Minor part of speech:
     * **S**: possessive pronoun,
     * **M**: modal particle,